lowcomote/jsonschemadsl.parent/README.md

 # JSON Schema DSL

-JSON Schema DSL is a model-driven language engineering approach for JSON Schema that aims at bridging [JSON Schema](https://json-schema.org/) and EMF/Ecore.
+JSON Schema DSL is a model-driven language engineering approach for JSON Schema that aims at bridging [JSON Schema](https://json-schema.org/) and Ecore (see Eclipse Modeling Framework [EMF](https://www.eclipse.org/modeling/emf/).
 The approach is published at [MODELS 2021](https://conf.researchr.org/home/models-2021) [1]

 [1] A. Colantoni, A. Garmendia, L. Berardinelli, and M. Wimmer, “Leveraging Model-Driven Technologies for JSON Artefacts: The Shipyard Case Study,” New York, NY, USA, 2021. doi: XYZ.